Mainman002/Linux-OpenTabletUI/README.md

 [ Stuff I Want / Need For The Future ]
 -
-[ ] improve perforamcne and reduce cpu / ram usage by upgrading from godot to javascrip, C, C++, etc
+[ ] improve perforamcne and reduce cpu / ram usage by upgrading from godot to electron, javascript, C, C++, etc

 [ ] add monitor draggable box for faster visual aid on viweport cursor limits